For many middle class families, applying for financial aid can seem like a cruel joke.

 So, one way to get better financial aid could be to invest in tutoring or test prep courses for your student.
 This relatively small investment could earn your student a significant amount of additional financial aid, and often makes a bigger impact than playing sports or instruments.

-Visit a college’s financial aid and scholarships pages to see if they list specific criteria for merit awards–you may find that your student is right on the cusp of earning much more aid.
+Visit a college’s financial aid and scholarship pages to see if they list specific criteria for merit awards–you may find that your student is right on the cusp of earning much more aid.

 2. Don’t count out private colleges